modelica/newsletter/_2018-01/simcenter-amesim-FMI.md

 category: "vendor"
 ---

+### Simcenter Amesim 16 supports all FMI 1.0 and 2.0 coupling modes
 With the addition of FMI 2.0 for model exchange import and export, **the recently released Simcenter Amesim 16 supports all existing continuous and discrete coupling modes of FMI**.
 Moreover all Simcenter Amesim 2.0 FMUs can provide their directional derivatives.